 How does it work?

-Coconut oil is especially good because it contains antibacterial properties, therefore killing all bad bacteria in the mouth.
+Coconut oil is especially useful because it contains antibacterial properties, therefore killing all harmful bacteria in the mouth.
 Streptococcus Mutans is the bacteria in the mouth that causes tooth decay and disease of the gums.
 Coconut oil is effective at getting rid of these strains of bacteria.

-The Lauric acid found in coconut oil is antimicrobial, which means that is has the ability to kill viruses and fungi too.
-Microorganisms can enter the bloodstream via your mouth and this often happens during dental visits, so why not make sure that you have less of these harmful substances in your mouth?
+The Lauric acid found in coconut oil is antimicrobial, which means that it has the ability to kill viruses, and fungi too.
+Microorganisms can enter the bloodstream via your mouth, and this often happens during dental visits, so why not make sure that you have less of these harmful substances in your mouth?
 You could prevent many systemic problems.
-Bacteria in the mouth has been proven to cause all types of issues such as pneumonia, meningitis and sinusitis.
+Bacteria in the mouth has been proven to cause all types of issues such as pneumonia, meningitis, and sinusitis.